konfuzio-ai/konfuzio-sdk/docs/vscode_docker.md

 ![green arrows](images/vscode_docker/green_arrows.png)

-In the Command Pallet (*'View' > 'Command Pallet'*) select Remote-Containers: Add Development Configuration Files > From '$your_dockerfile'
+In the Command Pallet (*'View' > 'Command Pallet'*) select *'Remote-Containers: Add Development Container Configuration Files' > 'From $your_dockerfile'*

 ![command pallet](images/vscode_docker/command_pallet.PNG)

 Now you should see in the file explorer under .devcontainer your devcontainer.json file.
 Open it.
 These are the basic configurations of your devcontainer.
 Most of this can be left unchanged.
-Maybe give your container a name by changing the name variable.
-Additionally, you should specify all the ports you need inside your docker container in forwardPorts.
+Maybe give your container a name by changing the 'name' variable.
+Additionally, you should specify all the ports you need inside your docker container in 'forwardPorts'.
 If you are working with the sample project you do not need to specify any ports.

 ![devcontainer.json](images/vscode_docker/devcontainer.png)